onewelcome/sdk-react-native/README.md

 			}
 		}
 	} else {
-		throw new InvalidUserDataException("You must configure the 'onegini.artifactory_user' and 'onegini.artifactory_password' properties in your project before you can " +
+		throw new InvalidUserDataException("You must configure the 'onegini_artifactory_user' and 'onegini_artifactory_password' properties in your project before you can " +
 				"build it.")
 	}
 	```